-The Mental Health Commission of NSW was established under the Mental Health Commission Act 2012 and reports to the Minister for Mental Health.
-The Commission is responsible under the Act to promote the governing principles of the Act which also requires public sector agencies to work co-operatively in providing services and supports to people with mental health issues.
+The Commission was established under the Mental Health Commission Act 2012 and reports to the Minister for Mental Health.
+The Commission is responsible for promoting the governing principles of the Act, which also requires public sector agencies to work co-operatively in providing services and supports to people with mental illness.